 - The result of a pelvic exam indicates the time when a woman would go into the labour.
 And, in case that time doesn’t match in reality, a woman may get anxious.
 This, in turn, can lead to her requesting for labour induction.

-Though a pelvic exam can determine an approximate date when you would go into labour, the exact time and date are not at all feasible to know.
+Though a pelvic check during pregnancy can determine an approximate date when you would go into labour, the exact time and date are not at all feasible to know even through the pelvic test.
 There is a study that indicates that when a baby gets fully developed, a substance gets secreted from his lungs.
 This secreted substance, in turn, triggers labour.
 Therefore, the study rules out the fact that the cervix examination would indicate when labour would occur.

 When your physician tells you that your cervix has dilated that nowhere means that you are nearing labour.
 It is known that a woman’s cervix dilates for about 1-2 cm, even for about a couple of weeks.